vera147/vera-s-downloader/README.md

 also supports playlists for youtube but i dont know about soundcloud or spotify as i haven't tested it.

+to see the percentage of a download just look in the terminal / command prompt it opens and u can see it

 # instructions

-To use this tool u have to install python 3.12.6 and install the pips below
+oo use this tool u have to install python 3.12.6 and install the pips below

-To see the percentage of a download just look in the terminal / command prompt it opens and u can see it

 pip install yt-dlp,